volcengine/verl/docs/perf/nsight_profiling.md

 verl has one single controller process and multiple worker processes.
 Both controller and worker processes can be profiled.
 Since the controller process can be executed in any nodes in the cluster, there is a message printed in the logging to indicate the controller process node hostname and process id.

-In `trainer`, three new config entries control the profiler behaviors:
+In `profiler`, three new config entries control the profiler behaviors:

-* **`trainer.profile_steps`**.
+* **`profiler.steps`**.
 List of step numbers at which profiling should be performed.
 For example: [1, 2, 5] will profile steps 1, 2, and 5.
 And ``null`` means no profiling.

-* **`trainer.profile_continuous_steps`**.
+* **`profiler.profile_continuous_steps`**.
 If true, and the following `profiler.discrete==False`, then the continuous steps in `profile_steps` will be combined into one database.
 For example the above step 1 and 2 are in one database, and 5 in another.
 If false, every step occupies at least one database.
 The reason for this config is to observe the program behaviors between steps.

+Nsys options in controller nodes and worker nodes are configured in `trainer`:

-* **`controller_nsight_options`**.
+* **`trainer.controller_nsight_options`**.
 This config group is for the single controller.
 All fields in this config group will be just sent to Nsight Systems when Ray starts the controller process. `ppo_trainer.yaml` provides a workable example.
 Users can reference [Nsight Systems manual](https://docs.nvidia.com/nsight-systems/UserGuide/index.html) and [Ray user guide](https://docs.ray.io/en/latest/ray-observability/user-guides/profiling.html) for more details.
-* **`worker_nsight_options`**.
+* **`trainer.worker_nsight_options`**.
 This config group is for the worker processes.
 Similarly all fields in this config group will be just sent to Nsight Systems when Ray starts the controller process.
 Capture range is used to control the profiler when to start and stop.
 So `capture-range: "cudaProfilerApi"` is fixed and does not change it.
 Users can change `capture-range-end` with some accurate calculation or just leave it `null`.

 ### Worker process profiling